 Building Information Model uses a 3D visual representation to plan, design, and collaborate with different project teams during the construction lifecycle.
 General Contractors are adopting BIM as it is facilitating them to deliver projects faster and better.

 As per Design Buildings, by 2024, the global BIM market is projected to reach $18.8 billion from $3.6 billion in 2016.

 So clearly, BIM adoption is gaining traction in the AEC industry.
-It provides General Contractor he means to efficiently execute and manage building projects with increased quality, productivity, efficiency, and safety.
-Hence, it is must for a General Contractor to sooner adopt BIM for their projects.
+It helps General contractors efficiently execute and manage building projects with increased quality, productivity, efficiency, and safety.
+Hence, it is a must for a General Contractor to sooner adopt BIM for their projects.

 Related Article: How BIM can help a subcontractors?